src-d/guide/engineering/documents/CONTRIBUTING.md

 simple statement that you, as a contributor, have the legal right to make the contribution.

+In order to show your agreement with the DCO you should include at the end of commit message, the following line: `Signed-off-by: John Doe <john.doe@example.com>`, using your real name.

+This can be done easily using the [`-s`](https://github.com/git/git/blob/b2c150d3aa82f6583b9aadfecc5f8fa1c74aca09/Documentation/git-commit.txt#L154-L161) flag on the `git commit`.

 ## Support Channels

 The official support channels, for both users and contributors, are: